Valerie Harper, TV’s sassy, lovable Rhoda, dies at 80

 And she was not a Gothamite.
 Born in Suffern, New York, into a family headed by a peripatetic sales executive, she spent her early years in Oregon, Michigan and California before settling in Jersey City, New Jersey.

 By high school, she was taking dance lessons in Manhattan several times a week.
 By age 15, she was dancing specialty numbers at Radio City Music Hall.
-By 18, she was in the chorus of the Broadway musical “Li’l Abner” (then appeared in the film adaptation a year later).
+By 18, she was in the chorus of the Broadway musical “Li’l Abner” (then appeared in the film adaptation one year later).
 She also danced in the musicals “Take Me Along” (starring Jackie Gleason) and “Wildcat” (starring Lucille Ball).

 She found comedy when she fell in with a group of Second City players from Chicago who had taken up residence in Greenwich Village.
 One of these improv players was Richard Schaal, whom she wed in 1964.
 (They divorced in 1978.)